 My visit to the Normandy American Cemetery and Memorial in Colleville-sur-Mer on a sunny February day is one of the most memorable days I’ve had.
 I spent the day visiting the Omaha beach area and the cemetery was my last port of call.
 Even though I’d seen an aerial photo of the cemetery, had printed out a map and knew that there were 9,387 graves on a site of over 170 acres, it literally took my breath away.
 The enormity of all those white headstones neatly lined up in an orderly and regimental way really hit home.
 Those incredibly brave men and women remain soldiers and heroes forever in their final resting place on Normandy soil.

 The site is maintained by the American Battle Monuments Commission who also manage La Pointe du Hoc and access to both sites is free.
 There is plenty of parking.
 There are also free guided tours in both French and English and the Visitor Centre has bilingual information.
 Check the American Battle Monuments Commission website for times.
 I got chatting to an English guide called Anthony who was really helpful and knowledgeable.

-You can download an information leaflet about the cemetery which includes a map of the key places to visit.
+You can download a Normandy American Cemetery information leaflet which includes a map of the key places to visit.

 The Visitor Centre

 Alternatively, you can pick up a leaflet in the visitor centre which is located just next to the car park.
 It’s recommended that you go here first to put everything in context.
 However, I decided to leave the visitor centre until last.
 Most of the exhibits are on the lower ground floor including the theatre which shows an emotional film called ‘Letters’ in English with French subtitles every half hour.

 Letters is a film that tells the story of five American soldiers who lost their lives in WW2.

 Other films run throughout the exhibition area on a continuous loop together with descriptive panels and displays of rations, medical equipment, uniforms and personal effects.